 First of all, I’m often asked to compare IngramSpark with the self-publishing services that Amazon's Kindle Direct Publishing offers, and I’ll lay it out for you here.
-But before I do that, I want to make it clear that Ingram and Amazon enjoy a very collaborative relationship where human beings on both sides work tirelessly to improve the experience for our collective publisher and author content providers.
-The people who work on both sides are not adversarial as is often assumed in online posts; nor is there any evidence that Amazon is intentionally targeting and depressing the availability of IngramSpark books on the Amazon site.
+But before I do that, I want to make it clear that Ingram and Amazon enjoy a very collaborative relationship where people on both sides work tirelessly to improve the experience for our collective publisher and author content providers.
+The people who work on both sides are not adversarial, as is often assumed in online posts; nor is there any evidence that Amazon is intentionally targeting and depressing the availability of IngramSpark books on the Amazon site.

 IngramSpark vs KDP—Print Book Publishing

 So what do you do if you want your beautiful book cover design on a jacket to complete the look?
 That’s where IngramSpark comes in.
 IngramSpark can print both case laminate or paper-over-board hardcovers as well as jacketed hardcovers with a Digital Cloth ™ cover on the book.
-This means that your children’s book can have a glossy hardcover in a beautiful landscape trim size, or your new literary fiction novel can have a professional jacket.
+This means your children’s book can have a glossy hardcover in a beautiful landscape trim size, or your new literary fiction novel can have a professional jacket.
 Hardcovers are not only practical for appearances but libraries prefer to buy hardcovers because of their durability.

 Print Books and Ebooks Together—A One-Stop Solution

 With KDP for your print and ebooks, you will only get distribution to Amazon.
-So, if you’re looking for a one-stop solution for printing and book distribution for both your print books and ebooks, IngramSpark may be the better choice for the broadest distribution that also includes Amazon.
+So, if you’re looking for a one-stop solution for printing and book distribution for your print books and ebooks, IngramSpark may be the better choice for the broadest distribution that also includes Amazon.

 Selling Your Book to Bookstores and Libraries